Albanian diaspora: Bulgaria

 In 1636, the Mandritsa, a typical village in Bulgaria, was found by Eastern Orthodox Albanian dairymen who supplied the Ottoman Army.
 They were allowed to pick a tract of land and were freed from taxes.
 In the 2001 census of Bulgaria, it was estimated that 278 Albanians live in the country.

 Greece

 After the fall of communism throughout Eastern Europe in the late 1980s and early 1990s, a large number of economic refugees and immigrants from Greece's neighbouring countries, Albania, Bulgaria, North Macedonia, Romania, as well as from more distant countries such as Russia, Ukraine, Armenia and Georgia, arrived in Greece, mostly as illegal immigrants, to seek employment.
 The vast majority of the Albanians in Greece is estimated to be between 65–70% of the total number of immigrants in the country.
 According to the 2001 census, there are 443,550 holders of Albanian citizenship in Greece, with the total of Albanian immigrants in Greece numbering well over 650,000.

-Albanians in Greece are by far the most integrated, legal and settled community: Even before emigration, southern Albanians, primarily Orthodox Albanians were pressured to adopt assimilationist policies when moving to Greece.
-These included Hellenisation of their names, and adoption of new hybrid identities.
+Albanians in Greece are by far the most integrated, legal and settled community.